MarcinOrlowski/process-dotenv/README.md

     BAR=zen
     FOO=

-Now, knowing your app requires `KEY` to be valid i.e. API key for tests to pass we can make it replaced with `process-dotenv` like that (sample mimics shell session):
+Now, knowing your app requires `KEY` to be valid i.e. API key for tests to pass we can have it replaced with `process-dotenv` (sample mimics shell session, for scripts get rid of `$`):

     $ KEY=barbar
     $ vendor/bin/process-dotenv .env.dist > .env